He was

 surveying ships to carry on the work of Maury.
 To chart wind currents,

-water temperatures and underwater obsticles to produce the many maps
+temperatures and underwater obsticles to produce the many maps and

 Information compliled from